 - Unmet promises of large returns if you help someone transfer money

-Because every American citizen or permanent resident is eligible for Medicare once they turn 65, scammers sometimes try to take advantage of this by targeted older adults.
+Because every American citizen or permanent resident is eligible for Medicare once they turn 65, scammers sometimes try to take advantage of this by targeting older adults.
 They pretend to work for Medicare and contact older adults to get or “confirm” their confidential information.

 In some scams, the thief will steal the person’s Medicare information and sell it on the black market to a person who is not currently eligible for the program.